MSaadB/linux-weather-comparison/README.md

 The weather report will be downloaded from wttr.in

-Shell commands are used to extract only the data needed (the signal) Everything else is filtered out (the noise)
+*Shell commands are used to extract only the data needed (the signal) *Everything else is filtered out (the noise)
-The filters are combined into a pipeline (the use of pipes to chain filters together)
+*The filters are combined into a pipeline (the use of pipes to chain filters together)

 Credits:
-IBM
+IBM,
-Jeff Grossman
+Jeff Grossman,
 Rav Ahuja